codac-team/codac/README.md

 # tube-lib [![Build Status](https://travis-ci.org/SimonRohou/tube-lib.svg)](https://travis-ci.org/SimonRohou/tube-lib)
-A proposal for an optimized Tube class based on the [Ibex library](http://www.ibex-lib.org/).
+A proposal for an optimized Tube class compatible with the [Ibex library](http://www.ibex-lib.org/).

-This data structure is based on a binary thus improving the reading.
+This data structure is based on a binary tree thus improving the reading.
 Some functions are multithreaded.

 Definition
 -------